Minamoto clan: Kōkō Genji

 These were descendants of Emperor Kōkō.
 The great-grandson of his firstborn Prince Koretada, Kōshō, was the ancestor of a line of busshi, from which various styles of Buddhist sculpture emerged.
 Kōshō's grandson Kakujo established the Shichijō Bussho workshop.

 Uda Genji

 These were descendants of Emperor Uda.
-Two sons of Prince Atsumi, Masanobu and Shigenobu became sadaijin.
+Two sons of Prince Atsumi, Minamoto no Masanobu and Minamoto no Shigenobu became sadaijin.
 Masanobu's children in particular flourished, forming five dōjō houses as kuge, and as buke the Sasaki clan of the Ōmi Genji, and the Izumo Genji.

 Daigo Genji

 These were descendants of Emperor Daigo.
-His son Takaakira became a sadaijin, but his downfall came during the Anna incident.
+His son Minamoto no Takaakira became a sadaijin, but his downfall came during the Anna incident.
 Takaakira's descendants include the Okamoto and Kawajiri clans.
-Daigo's grandson Hiromasa was a reputed musician.
+Daigo's grandson Minamoto no Hiromasa was a reputed musician.

 Murakami Genji

 These were descendants of Emperor Murakami.
 His grandson Morofusa was an udaijin and had many descendants, among them several houses of dōjō kuge.
 Until the Ashikaga clan took it during the Muromachi period, the title of Genji no Chōja always fell to one of Morofusa's progeny.